hosseinmoein/Leopard/README.md

 3. `set_timeout()`: It enables/disables timeouts for threads.
 If timeout is enabled and a thread idles more than timeout period, it will terminate.
    1. Boolean flag to enable/disable timeout mechanism.
    2. time_t value to specify the timeout period in seconds -- defaulted to 30 minutes.
-4. `dispatch()`.
-It dispatches a task into the thread-pool queue.
+4. `dispatch()`: It dispatches a task into the thread-pool queue.
 If a thread is available the task will run.
 If no thread is available, the task will be added to a queue until a thread becomes available.
 Dispatch interface is identical to `std::async()` with one exception:
    1. The first parameter is a Boolean flag named `immediately`.
 If true and no thread is available, a thread will be added to the pool and the task runs immediately.
    2. The second parameter is a callable reference.
    3. The next parameter(s) are a variadic list of parameters matching your callable parameter list.